zacharias1219/bharat_intern/README.md

 # bharat_intern

-These are my orojects for the Bharat Intern internship in Machine Learning.
+These are my projects for the Bharat Intern internship in Machine Learning.

 ## House Price Prediction